 I’d love to be a Green Party councillor in my area, how do I make that happen?

 Because we know that electing Greens takes a lot of time and energy, we concentrate our resources on those areas where we know we can win, building up votes and support over time.
 To find out whether your area is or could be one of our strategic priorities, get in touch with the local party Coordinator, see the Contact page.

 What are the requirements to stand as a target candidate?

 The only formal requirement for any candidate in any election is that they are a member of the Green Party.
 For General Elections, candidates must be legally qualified, and not disqualified, as defined under UK electoral law.
 Target candidates for any election will also need the formal support of the members.

 After that, target candidates will doubtless need energy, enthusiasm and commitment to seek to win the seat.
 The local party has a big part to play in encouraging and supporting target candidates in all the ways it can.

 Parish every 4 years, District every 4 years, and General every 5 years unless the government is defeated by parliamentary vote.

 What support is offerred for the candidates by the local party?

-Support for candidates is pretty much up to the local party and the amount available in the budget.
+Support for candidates is provided by the local party, only limited the number of people available and the amount available in the budget.

-A core group of local party members and supporters will help with leaflet distribution and also raising a deposit for the general election.
+Party members and supporters will help with leaflet distribution and raising a deposit for the General Election.